About Bartlett

 The Bartlett Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Washington County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Bartlett, Ohio residents are available through the local police department and authorized providers in Washington County.
+Fingerprinting services for Bartlett, Ohio residents are available through local police (where present) and authorized providers in Washington County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Washington County Sheriff's Office for scheduling and fees.

 To register to vote in Bartlett, Ohio, residents can register online through the Ohio Secretary of State's website, by mail, or in person at the Washington County elections office.
 Ohio requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Ohio Secretary of State's voter lookup tool.
 For local municipal elections in Bartlett, contact the Washington County Clerk's office for schedules and ballot information.

 Property records for Bartlett, Ohio are maintained by the Washington County Auditor's Office and the Washington County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Washington County, including parcels in Bartlett.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Washington County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Ohio counties provide online property record searches through their county websites.
-For in-person requests, visit the Washington County offices at the county courthouse.
 The Washington County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Bartlett, Ohio residents are available through both county and state offices.
 The Ohio Department of Health, Bureau of Vital Statistics, located in Columbus, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Ohio.
 Orders can be placed online, by mail, or in person.
 Locally, the Washington County Clerk's office issues marriage licenses and maintains marriage records for Washington County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.